 For the filling, blend sugar and cornstarch in a saucepan.
 Slowly whisk in milk.
 Cook over medium heat until it bubbles and thickens, stirring constantly.
 Remove from heat.
 Stir a spoonful of hot mixture into the egg yolks, whisk quickly and pour back into the saucepan.
 Boil for two minutes, stirring, until quite thick.
 Stir in vanilla.

-For the topping, whip egg yolks and cream of tartar to soft peaks.
+For the topping, whip egg whites* and cream of tartar to soft peaks.
 Gradually add sugar while whipping to stiff peaks.

 Pour filling into graham cracker crust.
 Top with meringue, ensuring it touches the crust all around.
 Mix the reserved 2 tbsp. of graham crumbs with cinnamon and sprinkle over top.
 Bake at 375 F for 6-8 minutes, until meringue is lightly brown.
 Watch carefully.
 Cool pie and refrigerate a few hours before eating.